Marver Bernstein: Family

 Bernstein was married in 1944 to the former Sheva Rosenthal, a native of St. Paul, Minnesota, and graduate of the University of Minnesota.
 Ms. Rosenthal was an economist who was active in Hadassah, the League of Women Voters and other social services organizations.

 Memorials

 After his death, Georgetown University established the Marver H. Bernstein Symposium on Governmental Reform, which took place annually until 2017.
-The Symposium drew some of the most prominent figures in American politics, government, and journalism.
+It began again in 2023.
+The Symposium has drawn some of the most prominent figures in American politics, government, and journalism.